Leon-Plickat/LavaLauncher/README.md

 you changed and to the authors sections in the man page and README if you made an important contribution.
 A Free Software project is proud of every contributor.

-Your changes will be licensed under the same license as the file(s) you modified.
-New files will be licensed under the GPLv3.

 ## Licensing